Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

         - Volunteer application page, providing for a potential volunteer to submit an online photograph, a cv and a cover letter.

 - Future releases:
-    - For further releases, the following pages should be considered/developed;
+    - For future releases, the following pages should be considered/developed;
         - Video footage, photographs, and stories documenting rescue efforts with or without collaborations, provided the required consents and legal waivers have been obtained from any and all participants;
         - Donation / sponsor requests and/or acknowledgements;
         - Product endorsement possibilities;